The force-free twisted magnetosphere of a neutron star - II: Degeneracies of the Grad-Shafranov equation: Results

 \subsubsection{Twist}

 For each field configuration, we calculate the twist of the field lines with footprints on the stellar surface.
 The maximum twist --- the largest value of the integral given by equation (\ref{twist}) --- is shown in Fig.~\ref{fig_twist} as a function of $P_{\rm c}$.
 In Paper I, we did not find solutions beyond a maximum value of $\sim 1.5$\,rad, for a wide range of parameters ($s$ and $P_{\rm c}$).
 This is consistent with the white circles corresponding to the points A and marking the maximum extent of the lower branch solutions in Fig.~\ref{fig_twist}.
 Note how these points form a nearly horizontal line except for the largest values of $s$, effectively confirming our earlier conclusion.
-Thus, we can roughly use the maximum twist as a parameter to determine if a magnetospheric model is potentially stable ($\lesssim 1.5$) or not.
+Thus, we can use the maximum twist as a rough indication in order to determine if a magnetospheric model is in the lower branch (for $\lesssim 1.5$) or in the upper branch (for larger values).

 For the degenerate solutions of the upper branch, the twist can be significantly larger.
 In this case, the maximum twist is harder to calculate systematically, both because finer grids are needed in order to resolve the field lines, and because of the appearance of mathematical divergences due to the definition of the twist (through equation \ref{twist}) in the case of disconnected field lines.
 The latter point requires careful consideration: the definition of twist is not a straightforward matter for models with disconnected domains.
 In particular, the twist will diverge near the \emph{X-point}, which is a saddle point on the surface defined by $P(r,\theta)$.
 At this point, the radial and angular derivatives $\partial_r P$ and $\partial_\theta P$ both go to zero (while the second derivatives will have opposite signs), implying that the poloidal magnetic field components $B_r$ and $B_\theta$ simultaneously vanish, while the toroidal field $B_\phi$ and the length $\ell$ of the projection of the field line on the $(r,\theta)$ plane remain finite.
 From equation (\ref{twist}) for the definition of the twist, it then follows that the integrand diverges at this point and the twist goes (continuously) to infinity.
 A similar situation arises for the \emph{neutral point} --- the local maximum of $P$ (and the central point for the disconnected field lines), where again both partial derivatives of $P$ go to zero (while the second derivatives are both negative).
 However, in this case $\ell \to 0$ as well (as the projections of the field lines tend to a dot), so there may not necessarily be a divergence.
 We do not calculate the twist for completely disconnected field lines (near the neutral point).